FlyingTasters2017/FlyingTasters/README.md

 Please access our [wiki](https://github.com/FlyingTasters2017/FlyingTasters/wiki)

-# Make your drones to fly
+# Make your drones fly
 In order to run the latest version of **FlyingTasters**, please follow these steps:

 * Install TASTE on your Debian machine.